 Stats: 16.8 miles; 2,830-foot elevation gain

 Access: From Denver, go south on Wadsworth Boulevard past Chatfield State Park.
-Turn left on Waterton Road (just before the entrance to Lockheed Martin) and park there.
+Turn left on Waterton Road (just before the entrance to Lockheed Martin) and drive to the second parking area on the left, which is directly across the street from the trailhead.

 Segment #8: Copper Mountain to Tennessee Pass

-Access: From Denver, take I-70 west past Frisco to Copper Mountain resort.
+Access: From Denver, take I-70 west past Frisco toward Copper Mountain resort.
+The trailhead will be about 1 mile down on Highway 91 S.

 Segment #13: North Cottonwood Creek to Chalk Creek Road